Master Data Driven Testing in Selenium | Techniques, Tools, and Tips

 1. Increased Test Coverage:

-DDT allows you to execute the same test script with multiple sets of data.
-This means you can test a wide range of scenarios and edge cases without writing separate test cases for each, thereby increasing your test coverage comprehensively.
+DDT makes it possible to run the same test script for many diverse sets of data.
+This constitutes a comprehensive testing of different scenarios and edge cases without the need to write separate test cases, and hence increases your test coverage itself.

 2. Reusability and Maintainability: